 It is vital that the United States capital markets continue to fund businesses that provide goods and services to consumers.
 The SEC and CFTC are the main federal regulators of the capital markets.
 These agencies aim to prevent violations of the capital markets.
 However, due to the massive size of the markets and the agencies’ limited resources, the agencies rely on whistleblowers to report violations.
 To reward and incentivize the whistleblowers, the SEC and CFTC provide the whistleblower programs to counter the risks inherent in reporting violations.

 The SEC’s whistleblower rewards program is in its eighth year of existence and has paid out almost $200 million dollars in financial rewards to over 50 whistleblowers.
-The program was established by the Dodd-Frank Wall Street Reform and Consumer Protections Act of 2010 (“Dodd-Frank Act”).
-Dodd-Frank Act followed other financial reforms act such as Sarbanes-Oxley Act (“SOX”) in 2002 that provided rules designed to prevent accounting fraud by publicly-traded companies.
+The program was established by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (“Dodd-Frank Act”).
+Dodd-Frank Act followed other financial reforms act such as the Sarbanes-Oxley Act (“SOX”) in 2002 that provided rules designed to prevent accounting fraud by publicly-traded companies.
 SOX also has a whistleblower protection provision to protect employees from retaliation by their employers for reporting fraud.

 The SEC Whistleblower Program